blueshed/chat/readme.md

 The tools:

-- invoke - how to make a command line tools
+- invoke - how to make command line tools
 - axblack - double quote comments and single quote code
 - pylint - express your divergence from the expected
 - pytest - make it work, make sure its all working, and performant